 Getting the right advice

 Deprivation of Assets is treated on a case by case basis by local authorities.
 The above are only examples of how a deprivation may be treated.
-If you would to discuss your own finances in greater detail, we would suggest seeking specialist financial or legal advice
+If you would to discuss your own finances in greater detail, we would suggest seeking specialist financial or legal advice01

 Contact your local authority and ask for a copy of their formal complaints procedure and contact details for the Local Government Monitoring Officer.
 Their role is to make sure the local authority is following all relevant guidance and legislation.02